-Entries will be due on June 25-26 and are to be picked up on June 30.
+Entries will be due on June 24-25 and are to be picked up on June 29.
 Cash awards to the top three entries will be awarded in each age group.
 Complete rules will be posted on the Grange website, Youth Fairs Department Page.

-PARTICIPATION IN OTHER GRANGE CONTESTS
+PARTICIPATION IN OTHER GRANGE CONTESTS/PROGRAMS

-All Grange members may enter the other contests listed in the program handbook.
-Please contact youth Pomona Grange officials for dates and locations of Pomona Grange contests.
+All Grange members may enter the other Grange contests and programs as listed in the program handbook.
+Please contact your Pomona Grange officials for dates and locations of Pomona Grange level contests.